 Red Raspberries are best started from primocanes [see diagram] Black and purple raspberries do not respond well to cloning via stem cuttings and are best propagated via tip layering.

 Your cuttings should be 4-6 inches in length and from the upper part of the plant.
-Remove any excess foliage, leaves, flowers or buds from the lower third of the cutting, leaving only a bare stem.
-This reduces the amount of leaves that must be fed by the cutting and cuts down on lost moisture.
+Remove any excess foliage, leaves, flowers, or buds from the lower third of the cutting, leaving only a bare stem.
+This reduces the number of leaves that must be fed by the cutting and cuts down on lost moisture.

 The cells of the meristem will rapidly divide to form a callus and seal bruised ends of the cutting.
 Bruising in the area of the meristem will expedite rooting.
 You should also be making a small shallow cut on either side of the cutting’s lower end to expose more of the cambium.